DarynaBb/Libft/README.md

 `num`: The number of elements you want to allocate memory for.
 `size`: The size of each element in bytes.
 `calloc` allocates memory for num elements, each of size size bytes, and it initializes all of the bytes in the allocated memory to zero.

+**substr**

+Allocates (with malloc(3)) and returns a substring from the string `s`.
+The substring begins at index `start` and is of maximum size `len`.
+`s`: The string from which to create the substring.
+`start`: The start index of the substring in the string ’s’.
+`len`: The maximum length of the substring.
+Returns the substring.
+NULL if the allocation fails.